rowlandcoping/hopes-and-dreams/README.md

 ## UX - Skeleton
 ([back to top](#contents))

+As with the Scope and Structure, it is important to make clear at that the below is the Skeleton envisaged at the beginning of the project, and that there was always anticipated to be an evolutionary process in producing an MVP.
+This said the guiding principles set out here for the design of the platform have been adhered to throughout, if not the specifics.
+For a full overview of specification changes in the finished MVP, please click [HERE](#specification-changes).

 ### Design Choices

  - Landing page aside, I have kept the menu system consistently placed throughout the site according to the platform on which it is being viewed.